limako/rpi-arduino/_episodes/02-installing_arduino-cli.md

 - "Install and configure arduino-cli."
 keypoints:
 - "There are graphical and command-line packages to program Arduinos"
+- "Arduino software uses a serial connection to program the device."

 ---
 Until recently, the best way to program an Arduino was to use an Integrated Development Environment (IDE).
 The IDE provides a graphical interface to write programs, compile them, and upload them to the Arduino.